COVID-19 (Novel Coronavirus) Updates

 Georgian Bay General Hospital (GBGH) is well-prepared to respond to COVID-19 (novel coronavirus), taking all precautions necessary to ensure the safety of its patients, staff, physicians, volunteers, visitors and the broader community.

-For information on confirmed cases in our region please visit: http://www.simcoemuskokahealth.org/
+For more information on COVID-19 in our region, please visit: http://www.simcoemuskokahealth.org/

 GBGH has implemented many protocols to ensure safety during this time, including: